Solar power in Florida: Solar panels

 Developers in Florida have announced the addition of solar panels on all new homes in several subdivisions.

 In 2013, it was discovered that Blue Chip Energy was selling fraudulent solar panels to hundreds of consumers throughout Florida.

 Statistics

 Potential generation

-Solar energy is the state's most abundant energy resource and estimates have placed the state's potential at 2,902 GW, which would produce about 5,274,479 GWh, an amount much larger than the state and countries's total electricity consumption of 231,210 GWh and 4,125,060 GWh in 2010.
-Florida is one of only two states with no potential for conventional wind power, the other being Mississippi, and will need to either import energy from other states during overcast days and at night, or provide adequate grid energy storage.
+Solar energy is the state's most abundant energy resource and estimates have placed the state's potential at 2,902 GW, which would produce about 5,274,479 GWh, an amount much larger than the state and countries' total electricity consumption of 231,210 GWh and 4,125,060 GWh in 2010.
+Florida is one of only two states in the USA with no potential for conventional wind power, with the other being Mississippi, and will need to either import energy from other states during overcast days and at night, or provide adequate grid energy storage.
 Most of the potential is from photovoltaics, which provides no storage.
-The state has some potential for concentrated solar power, but the potential is estimated at 0.13 GW.
-Taller, 140 meter hub height wind turbines allow up to 153 GW of wind turbines in Florida.
+The state has some potential for concentrated solar power, but the potential is estimated at 130 MW.
+Taller, 140 meter hub height wind turbines allow up to 153 GW of wind turbines in Florida alone.